 In 1979 Judy Francis Owens and I were married.
-Finding myself suddenly a stepparent to Lisa and Tomi Owens, and then parent to Eric Snider, the dynamics of my life changed.
+Finding myself suddenly a stepparent to Lisa and Tomi Owens, the dynamics of my life changed.
 I bought a washer and dryer with the money I was saving instead of the sports car I was considering.
 I got a new water heater our first Christmas and my new wife got our first microwave oven.
-Months later we paid for a lawyer and court costs in installments so I could adopt Lisa and Tomi.
+Months later we paid a lawyer and court fees in installments so I could adopt Lisa and Tomi.
 They officially became Sniders and together we fished and camped.
-Then, after a miscarriage, we had a son, born nearly a month premature.
+Then, months after a miscarriage, we had a son, born nearly a month premature.
 Before he was born, I would rub Judy’s stomach and said, “Come on, baby.
 Let’s play.”
 And I would feel him move.
 After his birth, he lay in the incubator at the hospital and doctor after doctor declared, “We don’t know.”
 I watched the monitors and wanted to breathe for him.
 I took his little hand and said, “Come on, baby.
 Let’s play.”
 He grinned.

 Sleepless nights took me to a nearby park where I would jog the trail.
 When exhausted, I climbed to the top of the soccer bleachers and knelt.
 I was reconnecting with the God I had abandoned and whom I felt had abandoned me.
-It was there I felt an urging to adopt the girls and one night, while little Eric was still struggling to live, I pled, “I have not been good, but he is just beginning.
+It was there I felt an urging to adopt the girls and one night, while little Eric was still struggling to live, I pleaded, “I have not been good, but he is just beginning.
 Take my life and let him live.”
 And in reality, that is what happened.
-Our son will be 38 in October 2019 and I spent over 36 years in some kind of ministry and service.
+Our son will be 40 in October 2021 and I spent over 36 years in some kind of ministry and service.

 In 1989 I left electronics as a career and entered ministry as a vocation.
 I had been able to design and install some electronics circuits that enhanced the operations of the machines in our work area and thus, fulfilled that desire to function as an engineer.
-After leaving electronics, I worked as a youth and education director at Whaley United Methodist Church, Student Local Pastor at Ector and Mulberry United Methodist Churches, and then ordained Deacon and then Elder at Krum United Methodist Church
+After leaving electronics, I worked as a youth and education director at Whaley United Methodist Church, Student Local Pastor at Ector and Mulberry United Methodist Churches, and then ordained Deacon and then Elder at Krum United Methodist Church.

 In 2000 I moved back to Sherman to serve as pastor at Key Memorial United Methodist Church.
 In May 2003 my brother died of aortic dissection.
 My mother, a retired nurse, began to consider our family history.
 My Dad had died, the doctors saying his heart had exploded, a common expression for aortic dissection.
 Daddy’s older brother and an older sister, along with his oldest nephew, had all died, their deaths being described in similar terms.
 Other family members died under similar circumstances, indicating a genetic factor.
 Having our hearts and aorta tested became important on our list of things to do.
 Later that year I was tested for heart problems and told my aorta was good but that I had other problems.
 A number of tests were performed over the next several weeks and in November 2003 Dr. Robert J. Wilcott performed open heart surgery at Texoma Medical Center in Denison, Texas, completing five bypass graphs on my heart.